theman0123/theman0123.github.io/_posts/2017-08-19-sending-emails-with-python-and-reading-excel.md

 Before we move on, let’s make sure we’re on the same page.
 We’re building a function so that we can send an html email with multiple rows, where each row contains an invoice number, an amount, a date, and any notes.
 This will be reflected in our spreadsheet by separating each invoice number with a comma.
 The invoice numbers should correlate to the amount, also separated with commas, etc. Check out how my spreadsheet looks above for clarification.

-Looking at the __init__ portion of the code we can see that we’re creating additional lists for our invoice numbers, date, amount, and notes.
+Looking at the __init__ portion of the code we can see that we’re creating additional lists for our invoice numbers, dates, amounts, and notes.

 Now, all we need is to setup a template and iterate over the values in our lists, inserting them into the template, which we will then insert into a list of templates… let me show you how I did this inside of the Invoice constructor function.